1.2.5 Prepositions (prep.) and Noun Cases

 A preposition is a small word indicating the relationship of a noun or noun phrase to rest of the sentence.
 It is so called because the preposition (pre-position) comes before the noun it governs.
 Sindarin has prepositions that function more or less as they do in English.
 First, here are some additional nouns we can use for practice:

-And here are some prepositions to use them with:
+And here are some prepositions to use them with and in the parentheses is the mutated form:

 Note ¹: When preceding the definite article i (mi i), this preposition simplifies to m’i “in the”.